sirjeff/larablog/Install_and_Setup.md

 Install the project using composer :

-In this example I'm installing **LaraBlog** into the `/home/fishpants directory`
+In this example I'm installing **LaraBlog version 1.1** into the `/home/fishpants directory`

-`C:\>composer create-project sirjeff/larablog /home/fishpants 1.1
+`C:\>composer create-project sirjeff/larablog /home/fishpants 1.1`

 Composer downloads and installs the project ...
-"Installing sirjeff/larablog (v1.1)" Some info appears during the install and it should end by setting a unique application key that it adds to the `.env` file :
+"Installing sirjeff/larablog (v1.1)" ... it will say.
+More info appears during the install and it should end by setting a unique application key that it adds to the `.env` file :

-"Application key [base64:X4cotokTA8AXyZd6W5BZBGnmysTVfnXL9ulPACtddh4=] set successfully
+"Application key [base64:X4cotokTA8AXyZd6W5BZBGnmysTVfnXL9ulPACtddh4=] set successfully"

 If you don't have composer in your path, you can download [composer.phar from https://getcomposer.org/download/](https://getcomposer.org/download/)